Destitute-Streetdwelling-Guttersnipe/patcher-in-browser/README.md

 * This tool does not support extending or truncating files
 * Huge files may not be patchable (since files are loaded and patched in RAM)
+* Responsiveness is reduced when there's too many text in text input (only happen with Chrome, not FireFox)

 ## Similar tools